-Cellars Not applicable.
-Electricity Mains supply.
-The consumer unit is located within the entrance hallway.
+Electricity

 Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.

-Coc Mains supply Gas Mains supply.
-Accessible parts of the system were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains supply of electricity with 13 amp power outlets within the main apartments.
+The consumer unit and meter are located under the stair.